The Find-Command cmdlet in PowerShell is a powerful tool that helps locate cmdlets, aliases, functions, and workflows across registered repositories.

 Let’s understand the Find-Command in PowerShell with the help of examples.

-Find all Commands in the Repository
+Find all Commands in a Repository

 Find-Command -Repository PSGallery | Select-Object -First 10